REST API integration

 Data formats

-Unless specified otherwise, all Semarchy xDM API responses are in the JSON format.
+Unless specified otherwise, all Semarchy xDM API responses are provided in JSON format.

-Certain API calls require you to send data in a particular format as part of the API call.
-By default, all API calls expect a request body in JSON format
+Certain API calls require data to be transmitted in a particular format as part of the call.
+By default, all API calls expect a JSON-formatted request body.

 Errors

-• Invalid query parameters are ignored and do not raise errors.
+• Invalid query parameters are ignored and do not trigger errors.

 • Invalid payload content or unexpected properties in the payload raise errors with suggested fixes.